Carlosman1996/commsman/TASK.md

 TODO: MVP 1 documentation

 ## Future LOW PRIORITY

+TODO: BaseResult and BaseDetail are called from different points, and are doing several and the same API calls.

+TODO: logger and log files per execution

 TODO: separate both repository model and backend DTOs -- SEE FINAL DOCUMENTATION ✔️ Use SQLAlchemy models for persistence